 GKE and Kubernetes provide several features that can be used to manage multi-tenant clusters.
 The following sections give an overview of these features.

-GKE has two access control systems: Cloud Identity & Access Management (Cloud IAM) and role-based access control (RBAC).
-Cloud IAM is GCP's access control system for managing authentication and authorization for GCP resources.
+GKE has two access control systems: Cloud Identity and Access Management (Cloud IAM) and role-based access control (RBAC).
+Cloud IAM is Google Cloud's access control system for managing authentication and authorization for GCP resources.
 You use Cloud IAM to grant users access to GKE and Kubernetes resources.
 RBAC is built into Kubernetes and grants granular permissions for specific resources and operations within your clusters.

 Refer to the Access control overview for more information about these options and when to use each.

 Cluster network policies give you control over the communication between your cluster's Pods.
 Policies specify which namespaces, labels, and IP address ranges a Pod can communicate with.

 See the network policy how-to for instructions on enabling network policy enforcement on GKE.